Watching Scotty Grow

 "Watching Scotty Grow" is a song written by country music singer-songwriter Mac Davis and recorded by Bobby Goldsboro in 1970 on his album, We Gotta Start Lovin.
 Davis recorded his version on his 1971 album, I Believe in Music.

 This song deals with a father witnessing the activities of his son growing up, while the father does his usual laid back adult activities.
 The phrase, "that's my boy" is used in all 3 verses.
 One of the verses, "Mickey Mouse says it's thirteen o'clock," refers to the Mickey Mouse watches which were popular at the time.
-(In the 24-hour clock, 1300 is 1:00 PM).
+(In the 24-hour clock, 1300 is 1:00 p.m., but the song's reference is to the boy's inability to tell time due to his young age.)

 History

 Goldsboro had many pop music hit singles in the mid to late 1960s, including his chart-topping song, "Honey", in 1968.
 By the early 1970s, he had begun to achieve success on the country chart as well.
 According to Goldsboro, he met music producer Jerry Fuller one day in Los Angeles, and Fuller encouraged him to meet one of his associates in the music business, Mac Davis.
 When the two met, one of Davis' songs that stood out to Goldsboro was "Watching Scotty Grow".
 Goldsboro decided to record the song, but an executive with United Artists Records questioned the potential of releasing it as a single, stating that "I just don't think anyone will buy a record about a father and a son."
 Goldsboro wanted to substitute the name of his own son, Danny, but Davis did not agree.